slamdata/purescript-markdown/README.md

 ## Features

-In general, SlamDown is a subset of [Common Markdown](http://spec.commonmark.org/0.8/), supporting the following features:
+In general, SlamDown is a subset of [CommonMark](http://spec.commonmark.org/0.8/), supporting the following features:

 * Leaf Blocks
   * Horizontal rules